On Solar Photovoltaic Parameter Estimation: Global Optimality Analysis and a Simple Efficient Differential Evolution Method: Experimental results and discussions

-We notice from the ``RTC France'' column of Table \ref{tbl: SDM BB} that the optimality gap between the lower and the upper bound of the RMSE is extremely small.
-By focusing on five significant digits only, we can certify safely that 9.8602E-4 is indeed the global minimum value of RMSE by fitting the SDM to the RTC France dataset, which is in agreement with our observation of the literature.
-The five parameters' values are also very close to those acquired with various metaheuristics in the literature (see, e.g., \cite[Table 1]{calasan2020RootMean}, \cite[Table 4]{yu2019PerformanceguidedJAYA}, \cite[Table 5]{long2020NewHybrid}, and Table \ref{tbl: DE result} in the next section), though these metaheuristic algorithms cannot recognize the global minimum even if they have actually found it.
-Such an agreement also confirms the correctness of our implementation.
+Note that a B\&B algorithm is generally computationally intensive.
+Following \cite{chenouard2020IntervalBranch}, we limited the runtime of \texttt{ibexopt} to 20000 seconds for ``SDM+RT''.
+Unlike \cite{chenouard2020IntervalBranch}, we set the absolute and relative precision to smaller values (1E-13 and 1E-9) in order to obtain tighter bounds of the global minimum (that is, $ [\underline{f}, \bar{f}] $ in Algorithm \ref{alg: BB}).
+The optimization results for ``SDM+RT''' are reported in the first column of Table \ref{tbl: SDM BB}.
+In particular, the bounds of the RMSE enjoy a negligible gap.
+Results reported in existing studies are mostly truncated to five significant digits.
+Hence, we can \textit{certify} safely, for the first time, that 9.8602E-4 is indeed the global minimum RMSE value of ``SDM+RT''.
+The parameter values in Table \ref{tbl: SDM BB} yield the upper bound of RMSE, and those values match closely to results acquired with various metaheuristics (like \cite[Table 1]{calasan2020RootMean}).

-Next, we applied the same methodology to the Photowatt-PWP201 PV module dataset.
-The major difference lies in the considerably widened parameter search range in Table \ref{tbl: param-range}, which may pose a big challenge to the interval B\&B algorithm.
-The results of fitting the SDM to the Photowatt-PWP201 dataset are reported also in Table \ref{tbl: SDM BB}.
-As expected, it took \texttt{ibexopt} much more time to solve the minimization problem \eqref{eq: problem} in the Photowatt-PWP201 case probably due to the enlarged search space.
-As far as we know, the best minimum value of the SDM's RMSE acquired in the literature for this PV module is 2.4250E-3 (truncated to five significant digits), as summarized in \cite[Table 15]{gnetchejo2019ImportantNotes}, \cite[Table 13]{long2020NewHybrid}, \cite[Table 6]{li2019ParameterExtraction}, \cite[Table 8]{chen2016ParametersIdentificationa}, \cite[Table 3]{yu2019PerformanceguidedJAYA}, and \cite[Table 7]{liang2020EvolutionaryMultitask}, which shows exact agreement with the global minimum value's bounds reported in Table \ref{tbl: SDM BB}.
-Furthermore, the metaheuristics that have succeeded in acquiring the global minimum all yield parameter values extremely close to those in Table \ref{tbl: SDM BB}, such as results presented in \citep{gong2013ParameterExtraction}, \cite[Table 8]{chen2016ParametersIdentificationa}, \cite[Table 6]{yu2019PerformanceguidedJAYA}, \cite[Table 7]{liang2020ParametersEstimation}, and \cite[Table 7]{long2020NewHybrid}.
+We next examine the ``SDM+PW'' case.
+The major difference is the considerably widened parameter search range for PW in Table \ref{tbl: param-range}, which may pose a big challenge to the interval B\&B algorithm and require an even longer runtime.
+In contrast to \cite{chenouard2020IntervalBranch}, we increased the timeout to 40000 s.
+The best-known RMSE (see, e.g., \cite[Table 13]{long2020NewHybrid}) is \mbox{2.4250E-3}, which shows exact agreement with the RMSE bounds reported in Table \ref{tbl: SDM BB}.
+Besides, as expected, the parameter values reported therein are also extremely close to those in Table \ref{tbl: SDM BB}.
 Again, such a consensus indicates the correctness of each other.
+The measured and the reconstructed I-V curves using SDM and parameters in Table \ref{tbl: SDM BB} are shown in Fig.\ \ref{fig: BB} with admirable fitting accuracy.
+Note that the negative current and voltage values therein simply imply a reverse direction \cite{easwarakhanthan1986NonlinearMinimizationa}.